monjurulkarim/vehicle_distance/README.md

 ![ezgif com-gif-maker (3)](https://user-images.githubusercontent.com/40798690/87365452-e42b3280-c53b-11ea-85ed-0bf9615ac5b3.gif)

 For object detection Yolo v3 has been used.
 The code for Yolo V3 has been taken from https://github.com/qqwweee/keras-yolo3.
 Then detection file has been modified to get the nearest vehicle and to get the perspective distance to that vehicle using the principle of similar triangles.
-The algorithm for distance estimation can be found in this <a href="https://arxiv.org/abs/2106.10319"> "paper"</a>.
+The algorithm for distance estimation can be found in section 2.3 of this <a href="https://arxiv.org/abs/2106.10319"> paper</a>.

 ## Getting Started